-Less certain, however, is what reception MCI should expect from an investor community that, after all, cannot have forgotten the allegations that WorldCom executives perpetrated an accounting fraud to the tune of $11 billion.
-MCI seems more likely than most to come under a good deal of scrutiny before investors will commit to a stake in its future.
+Less certain, however, is what reception MCI should expect from an investor community that, after all, cannot have forgotten the allegations that WorldCom executives perpetrated an $11 billion accounting fraud.
+MCI seems likely to come under a good deal of scrutiny before investors will commit to a stake in its future.

 Naturally this is a likelihood that MCI is more than aware of.
-Shortly after the scandal broke and WorldCom filed for bankruptcy in July 2002, the firm hired former Hewlett-Packard president Michael Capellas to replace CEO Bernard Ebbers, on whose watch the questionable book-keeping took place.
+Shortly after the scandal broke and WorldCom filed for bankruptcy in July 2002, the firm hired former Hewlett-Packard president Michael Capellas to replace chief executive officer Bernard Ebbers, on whose watch the questionable bookkeeping took place.
 Capellas has since pulled out a variety of stops to regain investor confidence and shore up WorldCom’s crumbling facade.

-One of Capellas’s first moves was to shed the scandal-tinged WorldCom name in favour of MCI.
-A subsidiary of WorldCom acquired in 1998, MCI is a brand that has broad recognition in the US, where MCI has 20 million long-distance customers.
-However, among the most dramatic changes has undoubtedly been a series of sweeping reforms of corporate governance at the firm.
+One of Capellas’s first moves was to shed the scandal-tinged WorldCom name in favor of MCI.
+A subsidiary of WorldCom acquired in 1998, MCI is a brand that has broad recognition in the US, where MCI has 20 million customers.
+More dramatic, however, have been the sweeping reforms of corporate governance at the firm.

 An ethical makeover